BMorrell92/BMorrell_Milestone_Project3/README.md

 ### Manual Testing

-- The following registration & login functionalities were tested and confirmed to be working:
+- User authentication was tested and confirmed to be working.
+The following elements were tested:

   - Successful registration.
   - Failed registration if username exists.